srimchi/arduino-arcade/README.md

 * Head to [EECS 183 on Gradescope](https://gradescope.com/courses/6593).
 Then choose **Proposal: Arduino** from the assignments list.
 Select **Submit PDF** and upload your proposal.pdf.
 * Once the PDF file has been uploaded, select pages corresponding to each part (i.e., question) of the proposal assignment.
 Click **Save**.
 * Click on **Add Group Member** on the top right.
 Add the three other members of your team by typing their names or email addresses.
 Once everyone on your team is in the list, click **Save**.
 Everyone who has been added to the group on Gradescope will receive an email and will be able to access the submission, including the score and staff's comments after the proposal has been graded.

+## Step 3 of 3

+Only one person per team needs to complete the following instructions.
+To complete this step, you **must** have the correct GitHub usernames for all of you team members.

+Finally, have ONE PERSON on your team head over to register.eecs183.org to sign your team up for a GitHub repository.
+Fill out all of the necessary information.
+For project, put **Arduino**.
+Be careful, this IS case sensitive.
+If you receive the message "Submission has been recorded!
+Thank You!", then you are done.
+AGAIN, YOU SHOULD ONLY SUBMIT ONCE PER TEAM.
+If you have some issues, the website will alert you of the fields that were incorrectly filled out.
+Hit Back and correct your mistakes, and submit again.
+Continue until you see the message above.
+If you are having trouble with this form, post on Piazza to get help.

 # Project Submission